-Included in the \$507.2 million of total cash and investments is \$84.1 million in cash and \$184.7 million in investments that was transferred by the Corporation's Trustee to a separate account on March 31, 2010 in order to meet the Corporation's April 1, 2010 debt service payment of \$268.8 million.
+Included in the \$474.4 million of total cash and investments in the Debt Service Fund is \$313.7 million in cash and \$160.7 million in investments.
+All of the cash in the fund was transferred by the Corporation's Trustee to a separate account on March 31, 2014 in order to meet the Corporation's April 1, 2014 debt service payment of \$313.7 million.
 Pursuant to the Corporation's General Bond Resolution, the Corporation's Trustee must transfer required debt service funds to a separate account on the business day preceding a debt service payment date.